There are several causes of elevated PSA aside from prostrate cancer.

 In general, PSA screening should begin as men reach their 50s.
 However, men who are at a higher risk of developing prostate cancer, such as African American men and those who have a history of prostate cancer in their family, should begin PSA testing by 40.

 Causes of elevated PSA

 PSA levels can be influenced by common activities, medications, and various medical conditions.
 Before having a PSA blood test, discuss your current medical condition and medications with your provider.
 In the event that PSA blood testing shows an elevation, the physician will have this additional information to help determine further testing.

 Common factors that can influence PSA test results include:

-- Prostatitis: Prostatitis is an infection in the prostate gland.
-Sometimes it is caused by bacteria, and thus can be treated with antibiotics.
-There is also a non-bacterial form of prostatitis that is harder to treat.
-This infection is the most common problem men under 50 have with their prostates.
+- Prostatitis – An infection in the prostate gland.
+Sometimes it is caused by bacteria and is treated with antibiotics.
+Non-bacterial prostatitis is harder to treat.

 - Urinary Tract Infection: UTIs can cause elevated PSA.
 Any infection near the prostate gland can cause the prostate gland to be inflamed and cause PSA levels to rise.
 Like prostatitis, a urinary tract infection can be treated with antibiotics.